Texas Child Support

 However, there is a limit on the amount of child support that can be awarded.
 The court will limit the amount over guidelines to the proven needs of the child.
 For instance, if the obligee can only prove that the children’s needs are $500 more than what is minimum, then the court can only order that the obligor pay $500 more than the guidelines minimum.

-Calculating Monthly Income
+How Is Monthly Income Calculated?

 Texas law provides that in order to compute net monthly income, the court should first calculate gross income on an annual basis and then recalculate to determine the average monthly gross income, meaning the court will divide the annual net income/resources by 12 to come up with monthly net resources.